-We demonstrate the entire process of prototyping a vine robot from design optimization to hardware fabrication, using the example optimization shown in Fig.~\ref{fig:design}.
-We considered a base at $(0.0,0.0)$ and four targets, located at $(0.4,0.65)$ for Target 1, $(0.8,0.6)$ for Target 2, $(0.9,0.4)$ for Target 3, and $(0.6,0.25)$ for Target 4 (all units in meters), with corresponding prescribed end-effector orientations of $90^{\circ}$, $0^{\circ}$, $-30^{\circ}$, and $15^{\circ}$, respectively.
-The optimization yielded a design consisting of five links, with link lengths $0.44$, $0.17$, $0.27$, $0.10$, and $0.11$ meters, ordered from the base to the tip.
-Fig.~\ref{fig:VineIsometric}(b) shows the fabricated vine robot based on the found optimal $\bm{\ell}$ using the methods described in Section IV.
-Fig.~1 shows the match between hardware and the simulation results.
+We demonstrated the entire process of prototyping a vine robot from design optimization to hardware fabrication.
+We considered a base at $(0.0,0.0)$ and four targets located at $(0.4,0.65)$, $(0.8,0.6)$, $(0.9,0.4)$, and $(0.6,0.25)$ (all units in meters), with corresponding prescribed end-effector orientations of $90^{\circ}$, $0^{\circ}$, $-30^{\circ}$, and $15^{\circ}$, respectively.
+The result of this optimization is shown later in Fig.~\ref{fig:des_comp}(a), in comparison to designs with different constraints.